newman-coding/Lab-6/README.md

 ## Part Two - StringArray:
 This class will have a set of methods dealing with arrays of Strings.
-Please write the following methods:
+Please write the following methods (make sure that all method names are exactly as written):

 1. String[] capsLock(String[] a) – this method should input an array of Strings, and return an array of Strings consisting of the same strings, only in uppercase.
 Hint: .toUpperCase().
 So if you send {"happy", "sad", "Bob"}, it should return {"HAPPY", "SAD", "BOB"}.
 ```java